-Frequently Asked Questions: Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies
+Frequently Asked Questions: Administration of Publicly Funded COVID19 Vaccines in Ontario Pharmacies

 This document accompanies the most recent Executive Officer (EO) Notice on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies available on the ministry website.
-This Frequently Asked Questions document replaces the previous version of Questions and Answers for Pharmacies as well as Questions and Answers for Patients on the ministry website.

 Participating pharmacies administering publicly funded COVID-19 vaccines must adhere to their COVID-19 Vaccine Agreement with the ministry respecting COVID-19 administration and use of the provincial COVID-19 vaccine solution-COVAX{ON}.
 This document primarily relates to the public funding of pharmacy administration of COVID-19 vaccines and is not intended to provide information about the requirements in the COVID-19 Vaccine Agreement.